sp-yduck/mock-exporter/README.md

 2. Start mock-exporter server.

 Then your Prometheus can collect your metrics exported from mock-exporter server.
+(Make sure your Prometheus has job config to scrape your mock-exporter server.)

 ## License